Selling Your Texas Home with a Pending Insurance Claim: A Comprehensive Guide

 Legal Requirements for Disclosing Insurance Claims in Texas Home Sales

 When selling a home in Texas, the seller has to tell the buyer about any insurance claims that have been made on the property.
-This is required by law and helps keep deals in real estate honest.
+This is required by law and helps keep real estate deals honest.
 People who want to sell their homes must tell potential buyers about any current or past insurance claims.
 Not doing so could get you in trouble with the law.

 How to Effectively Disclose Claim Details to Buyers and Professionals

-• Detailed Disclosure: Make any insurance claims very clear.
+- Detailed Disclosure: Make any insurance claims very clear.
 Describe the kind of damage, the date of the claim, and any repairs that were made.

 Consequences of Failing to Disclose a Pending Insurance Claim